top of page

 d.
 The administration should publish monthly or quarterly a summary of the reductions that have been made and the amounts thus redirected solely to these undergraduate and graduate student programs.

-Students, faculty and others might also take a look at these and similar student records systems as are linked below and that are now widely used by U.S. colleges and universities, including Stanford.
-These systems typically allow the filing and tracking of concerns and complaints submitted by other students, faculty, administrators and third parties - often anonymously - about a person’s statements or actions and even if not disclosed to the persons who are the subjects of the reports.
+Students, faculty, trustees and others might also take a look at our article "Stanford's Computerized Case Management System for Student Behavior" at our Stanford Concerns webpage.
+That article contains detailed materials from the American Council of Trustees and Alumni (ACTA) regarding the kinds of systems that are linked below and are now widely used by U.S. colleges and universities, including Stanford.
+These systems typically allow the filing and tracking of concerns and complaints submitted by other students, faculty, administrators and third parties - often anonymously - about every aspect of a student's behavior, including a student's statements or actions that someone doesn't like and even if not disclosed to the student or other persons who are the subjects of the reports.
 These entries remain permanently on file and are often then used in subsequent disciplinary or other actions involving the people who were reported on.
 Some of the marketing materials even extol the virtue that the systems help schools “win” their cases against the students or others:

 Back to Basics